 And two more wrinkles to consider as it relates to structuring transactions…

 “The new tax law repeals the carry back of any Net Operating Loss, which could affect transaction terms regarding the payment of additional purchase price for tax benefits arising from deductions related to the transaction that give rise to an NOL for the year of the closing.
-Sellers will no longer be able to carry back the NOL and obtain a refund of pre-closing taxes – meaning sellers may seek to negotiate to benefit of NOL carryforwards realized by the buyer post-dreamstimeextralarge_917594closing.
+Sellers will no longer be able to carry back the NOL and obtain a refund of pre-closing taxes – meaning sellers may seek to negotiate to benefit of NOL carryforwards realized by the buyer post-closing.
 And the new tax law capping the maximum deduction for an NOL carryforward at 80% of the taxpayer’s taxable income, without taking into account the NOL itself, adds a potential additional wrinkle to these negotiations.”
 John V. Arnold, Attorney at Waller, Lansden, Dortch & Davis

 “An asset sale usually contains a substantial allocation of the sales price to Goodwill, which is taxed at capital gains rates (20%).
 Thus there could be substantial tax savings in an asset sale by using a pass through entity (20%) instead of a C Corporation (39.8%), seeing as though C Corporations do not differentiate between ordinary income and capital gains.”
 Steve Mizrach, CPA and Partner-in-Charge of Healthcare Services at Dorfman, Mizrach & Thaler, LLP